mattwoberts/FreeAgent-1/README.md

 ## Cross Plaform C# FreeAgent library

-This library provides a portable, cross platform implementation of the [FreeAgent](http://freeagent.com) v2 api.
+A portable, cross platform .Net library for accessing the [FreeAgent](http://freeagent.com) v2 API.

+This library supports all *known* (because the documentation isn't always up to date!) capabilities of the API without you needing to worry about JSON serialisation, oauth token expiration, etc.

+See [http://dev.freeagent.com/docs](http://dev.freeagent.com/docs) for API details.

-All access methods are async to provide the best possible support for mobile and UI heavy interfaces.
+All methods are async so you get the best performance for mobile and UI heavy interfaces.

 ## The Basics